Graph minors, Ehrhart theory, and a monotonicity property: A formula for the -polynomial

 \begin{ex} The digraph of Figure \ref{fig:triang} has $h^*(x)=1+x$.
-To see this, notice that the trees on the second and third panels form a dissecting tree set.
-(The extended root polytope can be seen on the fourth panel.)
-For the ordering $e_1<e_2<e_3$, the tree on the second panel has 0 internally semi-passive edges, while the tree on the third panel has 1 internally semi-passive edge, which is $e_3$. \end{ex}
+To see this, notice that the trees of the second and third panels form a dissecting forest set.
+(The extended root polytope can be seen in the fourth panel.)
+For the ordering $e_1<e_2<e_3$, the tree in the second panel has $0$ internally semi-passive edges, while the tree in the third panel has $1$ internally semi-passive edge, namely $e_3$.
+The dissecting forest set is in fact unique in this case.
+In particular, the spanning forest $\{e_1,e_3\}$ cannot be extended to a dissecting forest set. \end{ex}